 GCEO Charges Housing Providers with Disability & Familial Status Discrimination & Approves Settlement Agreement

 GEORGIA - The Georgia Commission on Equal Opportunity (GCEO) announced today that it has charged an apartment complex owner and property management company in Atlanta (Buckhead), Georgia with violating the Georgia Fair Housing Law (GFHL).
-GCEO claims the owner, and property management company of the apartment complex engaged in discrimination by making discriminatory statements about a resident’s minor child with disabilities and a family with children..
+GCEO claims the owner, and property management company of the apartment complex engaged in discrimination by making discriminatory statements about a resident’s minor child with disabilities and a family with children.
+Read the charge .

 The Georgia Fair Housing Law prohibits housing providers from discriminating against persons with disabilities and families with children under the age of eighteen.
 Housing may exclude children only if it meets the Georgia Fair Housing Law's exemption for housing for older persons.
 It is also unlawful to make statements indicating a preference, limitation, or discrimination because of disability and familial status.

 "Housing providers do not have the right to impose unequal treatment on two of our most vulnerable populations.
 Families with children and persons with disabilities should have the right to enjoy the place that they call home free of discrimination, yet too many continue to have this right denied,” said Allona Lane Cross, GCEO’s Executive Director.
 “GCEO is committed to enforcing the Georgia Fair Housing Law and holding housing providers accountable to ensure that families with children and persons with disabilities including minors are able to thrive within their communities and have access to equal housing opportunities."